particle-iot/docs/src/content/firmware/software-design/threading-explainer.md

 As with threaded programs on all platforms, you have to be careful with thread safety across API calls, preventing simultaneous access to resources by using a lock, and preventing deadlock.

+See also [Threading](/reference/device-os/api/threading/threading/) in the Device OS API reference.

 ## Using threads

 A bit of background: